enigmawxy/fgame.com/README.md

 # Personal website

-this website is built with React.
-Go to [pierfrancescosoffritti.com](https://pierfrancescosoffritti.com)
+this website is built with React. inspired by the [pierfrancescosoffritti.com](https://pierfrancescosoffritti.com)